Shreyas911/shreyas911.github.io/_pages/index.md

 ![](/assets/images/wordCloud.jpeg)

+**UPDATE**: I will be graduating soon and am actively exploring research-focused opportunities in academia and industry.
+Please feel free to reach out if my background aligns with your work or team.
+I'm quick to learn and enjoy diving into new topics, even when the fit isn’t perfect from the start.

 I am a Ph.D. candidate in the Computational Science, Engineering, and Mathematics (CSEM) program at [The Oden Institute for Computational Engineering and Sciences](https://oden.utexas.edu/), The University of Texas at Austin.
 I am advised by [Dr. Patrick Heimbach](https://heimbach.wordpress.com/) in the [CRIOS research group](https://crios-ut.github.io/).

 My research spans PDE-constrained Bayesian inverse problems, robust uncertainty quantification (UQ), physics-informed machine learning, and eXplainable AI (XAI).
 I develop methods to infer uncertain boundary conditions, initial states, and model parameters in a continental-scale ice sheet system (specifically, Greenland), using radiostratigraphy-derived age layer data.
 The goal is to improve the physical realism of ice sheet models and refine projections of sea level rise over the coming century.